-On Sunday, November 15, 2020 at 2:00 pm, former state historian and now State Records Administrator Rick Hendricks, Ph.D,. will present The Spanish Flu Pandemic in New Mexico 1918-1920.
-The presentation will be live-streamed on the Albuquerque Historical Society’s Facebook Page.
+On Sunday, November 15, 2020 former state historian and now State Records Administrator Rick Hendricks, Ph.D,. presented The Spanish Flu Pandemic in New Mexico 1918-1920.
+The presentation was live-streamed on the Albuquerque Historical Society’s Facebook Page.

 The end of World War I in 1918 coincided with the onset of the Spanish Influenza, which spread across the globe and devastated populations world-wide with estimates ranging from 50 to 100 million deaths.
 The pandemic reached New Mexico in fall of 1918; by the end of October as many as fifteen thousand New Mexicans had fallen ill and perhaps a thousand were dead, although the exact number will never be known.